jfhbrook/crystalfontz/README.md

 This will write "Hello world!" on the first line of the LCD.

 The client has methods for every command supported by the CFA533.
-I unfortunately ran out of steam before completing the documentation, but the code in [`crystalfontz.client`](./crystalfontz/client.py) combined with [the datasheet](./docs/CFA533-TMI-KU.pdf) should help fill in the gaps.
+For more documentation, refer to <https://crystalfontz.readthedocs.io> and [the CFA533 datasheet](./docs/CFA533-TMI-KU.pdf).

 ### Reporting